simonplant/KAHU/technical-architecture.md

-# Building KAHU Guardian AI: Updated Technical Implementation Guide
+# Building KAHU Guardian AI: Technical Architecture Guide

 Based on the latest AI developments and KAHU's consciousness guardianship mission, this report provides actionable technical guidance for developing guardian AI that serves human flourishing rather than corporate extraction or authoritarian control.